 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Israel Discount Bank reported total carbon emissions of approximately 18,421,000 kg CO2e.
 This figure reflects a decrease from the previous year's total emissions of about 23,645,000 kg CO2e in 2023.
-The emissions breakdown for 2023 includes Scope 1 emissions of approximately 1,422,000 kg CO2e, Scope 2 emissions of about 21,569,000 kg CO2e, and Scope 3 emissions of around 654,000 kg CO2e, primarily from business travel.
-The bank has set ambitious climate commitments, aiming to reduce its operational carbon footprint by 40% by 2030, using 2022 as the baseline year.
-This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, there is a separate target to reduce operational emissions by 30% by 2030 from the same baseline.
-Israel Discount Bank's ongoing efforts to address climate change demonstrate a commitment to sustainability and reducing its environmental impact, aligning with industry standards for carbon reduction initiatives.
+The emissions breakdown for 2023 includes Scope 1 emissions of approximately 1,422,000 kg CO2e, Scope 2 emissions of about 21,569,000 kg CO2e, and Scope 3 emissions of around 654,000 kg CO2e, with business travel contributing approximately 1,091,000 kg CO2e.
+The bank has set ambitious reduction targets, aiming for a 30% reduction in operational emissions by 2030 from a 2022 baseline for both Scope 1 and Scope 2 emissions.
+Additionally, they are targeting a more significant reduction of 40% in their carbon footprint from operational activities by 2030, also based on 2022 levels.
+Israel Discount Bank's commitment to sustainability is evident in its ongoing efforts to monitor and reduce its carbon emissions, aligning with industry standards and climate terminology.
+The bank's emissions data is independently reported and does not cascade from any parent organization.

 Access structured emissions data, company-specific emission factors, and source documents